-My name is Jarod Bona and I have a law firm called Bona Law PC, which is based in beautiful La Jolla, California.
+My name is Jarod Bona and I have a law firm called Bona Law PC, which has offices in La Jolla, California and New York City.
 Before I started Bona Law in March of 2014, I was an attorney for a dozen years at the giant international law firms DLA Piper and Gibson Dunn, in offices all over the country: Washington, DC; Minneapolis, MN; Irvine, CA; and San Diego, California.

 I graduated from Harvard Law in 2001 and followed that up with a clerkship in Minneapolis, MN for Judge James B. Loken of the United States Court of Appeals for the Eighth Circuit.
 I grew up in Minnesota, so I knew I could handle the weather.